Charcoal-SE/inferno/README.md

   - `"static"`: Replies to the command with the string contained in `"data"`.
 This is for commands such as `alive` or simple joke commands like `!!/lick`.

   - `"remote"`: Sends the message as a JSON POST request to the URI contained in `"data"`, and replies with the body of the response (in plain text):
+    - `alias_used` will contain the full name of how the command was invoked (not how the command was defined, in case of aliases).
     - If the command has a max arity of 1, the key `args` will contain an array with one string containing everything in the message after the command name.
     - Otherwise, the arguments will be split on spaces like usual and stored in `args`.
     - The full message data of the message containing the command will be stored in `msg_id`, `msg_content`, `msg_timestamp` `msg_user_id`, `msg_user_name`, `room_host`, `users_in_room`.